+PROPOSAL YOUR VOTE DIRECTORS RECOMMENDS

+1. The election of three "Class III" directors of the Company to serve until the Company's 2026 annual meeting of stockholders or until their successors are duly elected and qualified:

+1.01 Matthew O'Hayer FOR WITHHOLD FOR

+1.02 Russell Diez-Canseco FOR

+1.03 Kelly J. Kennedy FOR

-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-Election of three "Class II" directors of the Company to serve until the Company's 2025 annual meeting of stockholders or until their successors are duly elected and qualified FOR WITHHOLD 1 1.01 Glenda Flanagan FOR 1.02 Denny Marie Post FOR 1.03 Gisel Ruiz FOR 2.
-To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 25, 2022.
-FOR AGAINST ABSTAIN FOR You must register to attend the meeting by 05:00 PM, Central Time on June 7, 2022 at www.proxydo Authorized Signatures - Must be completed for your instructions to be executed.
+2. To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+FOR AGAINST ABSTAIN FOR

+You must register to attend the meeting by 05:00 PM, Central Time on June 6, 2023 at www.proxydocs.com/VITL Authorized Signatures - Must be completed for your instructions to be executed.

 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should include title and authority.
-Corporations should provide full name of corporation and title of a Form. ıld sign.
-Tr ustees, admir
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.

-Date

-Signature (if held jointly)
+Signature (and Title if applicable) Date Signature (if held jointly) Date

-Date